Chris-Whiteley/corporate-party-organizer/README.md

 ## Assumptions

 - **Table Management**: The system includes table management, allowing for the dynamic creation and adjustment of tables and their seating capacities.
-- **Table id**: Tables are identified with a positive integer number
+- **Table number**: Tables are identified with a positive integer number

 ## Future Improvements

 - **Guest Name**: Is this enough to identify a guest?
 Could get duplication using just their name.
 - **Can only do one party**: Currently Can only set up one party.
 What if you want to organise more than one.
-Perhaps have ability to set up more than one party and specify the location (venue).
+Perhaps have ability to set up more than one party and specify the location (venue) and date.
 Then tables would be for a particular venue.
 A party would have a date and a venue.
 Also perhaps have the ability to create invites.
 This would make the application more complicated and the table primary keys would change.
+Alternatively, add the extra party information as configuration and just run up a new microservice.